Housing Justice Network Conference

 Update: Award nominations are now open!
 Every conference, we present the David B. Bryson Memorial Award and the Bill Powers Housing Justice Award to champions dedicated to advancing tenants’ rights and housing justice.
 See below for more information about the awards and how to nominate a housing champion.
 Nominations close on July 29, 2026.

 Update: Scholarship applications are now open!
 If financial concerns would otherwise prevent you from attending the conference, apply for a scholarship by 5:00 pm PT on June 18, 2026.
-Scholarship recipients will qualify for free conference registration, as well as reimbursement for a portion of their travel expenses if applicable.
+Scholarship recipients qualify for free conference registration, and can also apply for reimbursement for a portion of their travel expenses.
 See below for more information.

 Important dates: